Dr. Valerie Andrushko

 FORENSIC SCIENCE MINOR COORDINATOR

-The fall 2009 semester began the introduction of the newly offered Interdisciplenary Forensic Science Minor.
+The fall 2009 semester began the introduction of the newly offered Interdisciplinary Forensic Science Minor.

 AREAS OF SPECIALIZATION: Osteology, paleopathology, the bioarchaeology of imperialism, trophy taking, Central California, Peru , Northeast U.S.